martinturuta/cs338-project/README.md

 #### 2. MySQL
+Ensure that MySQL is installed correctly.

-After installing MySQL, create a schema name that you will populate our tables into.
+After installing MySQL, create a schema name into which you will populate our tables.

+#### 2. PHP

+Ensure that PHP is installed correctly.
-In setup.php, change the following placeholders in capitals within the lines to your relevant setup:
+After installing PHP, open the file titled setup.php and change the following placeholders in capitals within the lines to your relevant setup (Lines 6-9)
+Do the same thing in the file titled getCompanyInfoByParams.php (Lines 41-44):

 ```php
   	$servername = "127.0.0.1";